Affiliate links on Android Authority may earn us a commission. Learn more.

 For Wi-Fi the 6 Plus is extremely easy to set up and manage, especially if you have Alexa.
 It can also handle gigabit internet, and unlike some mesh routers, each unit has its own Ethernet ports.
 The sweetest part is that you can get a three-pack for $299 or less, enough to cover homes up to 4,500 square feet (418 square meters).

-The Eve Motion detects both motion and light levels, so you can use it to trigger automations based on real-world lighting conditions.
+The Eve Motion detects both motion and (with the Eve app for iOS) light levels, so you can use it to trigger automations based on real-world lighting conditions.
 You might, for example, set room lights to be activated by motion only if it’s dark enough, whether because of clouds or approaching night.
 It’s also IPX3 water-resistant, so you can use it outdoors or in your bathroom, unlike a lot of the competition.

-Mind that the Motion is currently limited to control with the Eve app or HomeKit, even then requiring an Apple TV 4K or HomePod as a hub.
-A Matter-capable version is shipping March 28.
+We’ve linked a Matter-compatible model below, which requires both a Matter controller and a separate Thread border router.
+Be careful, because there’s another version limited to control with the Eve app or HomeKit, even then requiring an Apple TV 4K or HomePod as a hub.

-On their own, Nanoleaf Essentials bulbs are merely alright — you can get better bulbs from Philips Hue — but they’re cheap and some of the first to support Thread.
-To use them with Thread, you typically need either HomeKit (including a hub) or a compatible Eero router.
-They’ll also work with SmartThings under varying conditions, the simplest being if you have Nanoleaf Shapes or Elements panels.
+On their own, Nanoleaf Essentials bulbs are merely alright — you can get better bulbs from Philips Hue — but they’re affordable and some of the first to support Matter over Thread.
+Without Matter or Thread, they’ll still work over Bluetooth using the Nanoleaf app.

 Apple TV 4K

 We’ve tried to avoid being too Apple-centric in this list for obvious reasons, but as you may have gathered, it’s difficult.
 Apple was one of the earliest Thread adopters, and HomeKit has Thread baked in.